tswow/tswow-wiki-0.13/Introduction/5_CustomSpells.md

 SUMMON_ABOMINATION.Effects.get(0).MiscValueA.set(8543);
 ```

 Ta-da!
-If we rebuild with `bdf` and again try our spell we see that we have successfully summoned an abomination:
+If we rebuild with `build data` and again try our spell we see that we have successfully summoned an abomination:

 ![](abomination.png)